awe-hnu/awe-hnu.github.io/dim_intro-to-ai/administrivia.md

 ---
 title: "Administrivia — Rules of the Game"
-date: "Summer Term 2022"

 format:
   html: